We cover every imaginable aspect of hospitality design.

 - Best Europe Restaurant/Bar

 - Best Asia Restaurant/Bar

 - Best Overall Bar

-These awards will be presented at an innovative and exciting ceremony, attended by the world’s top designers and operators, at a London venue in October 2022 (precise date and location to be confirmed).
+These awards will be presented at an innovative and exciting two evening ceremony, attended by the world’s top designers and operators, at a London venue on the 20th October.